Taurus052/CFIEE/Readme.md

     python CFIEE.py

-In the interface of CFIEE, we have marked the usage steps for you, and you only need to follow the steps to perform corresponding operations.
-It should be noted that we do not force you to use the disassembly function here, you can complete the disassembly of your executable file in advance and start directly from STEP2.
-CFIEE invokes the riscv64-unknown-elf-objdump toolchain on your computer.
+In the CFIEE interface, we have provided clear usage instructions for you to follow in order to perform corresponding operations.
+It is important to note that the disassembly function is not mandatory and if preferred, you may complete the disassembly of your executable file beforehand and proceed directly to STEP2.
+CFIEE utilizes the riscv64-unknown-elf-objdump toolchain on your local computer.

 ### Notice

 1. All development and testing processes for this program are based on the T-Head Xuantie E906 RISC-V processor using the RV32IMAFC instruction set.
 The selected RISC-V toolchain is Xuantie-900-gcc-elf-newlib-x86_64-V2.6.1.
 Its disassembly toolchain is GNU objdump (GNU Binutils) 2.35.

 2. We **cannot** guarantee the correctness of this program when analyzing the disassembly files of other RISC-V instruction sets.
     Current program **cannot** analyze information related to indirect jumps.
 The target addresses of all indirect jump instructions are set to the name of their target registers.